AdEDavis/Pig_Latin/README.md

 PIG LATIN GUIDLINES:
-In words that begin with consonant sounds, the initial consonant or consonant cluster is moved to the end of the word, and "ay" is added, as in the following examples: beast ? east-bay dough ? ough-day happy ? appy-hay question ? estion-quay
+In words that begin with consonant sounds, the initial consonant or consonant cluster is moved to the end of the word.
+Then an "ay" is added, as in the following examples: beast --> east-bay dough --> ough-day happy --> appy-hay question --> estion-quay

-In words that begin with vowel sounds or silent consonants, the syllable "way" is simply added to the end of the word.
+In words that begin with vowel sounds or silent consonants, the syllable "way" is simply added to the end of the word
-In some variants, the syllable "ay" is added, without the "w" in front.
-Sometimes the vowel will be moved and followed by the syllable "hay". another? another-way or another-ay if? if-way or if-ay
+Examples:
+if --> if-way
+another --> another-way

-In compound words or words with two distinct syllables, each component word or syllable is sometimes transcribed separately.
+In compound words, each component word or syllable is transcribed separately.
-For example: birdhouse would be ird-bay-ouse-hay.
+Examples:
+birdhouse --> ird-bay-ouse-hay
+mailman --> ail-may an-may